1-ankush-1/dailyDsa/readme.md

     - Zero Padding
     - smaller element to the right which must have largest distance from that element
     - rooted tree
+    - John and Olivia
+    - Array Product
+    - Wired Function
+    - The Fraud
+    - The Clash of the Houses
+    - Rohan Garden

 We hope you find this repository helpful in your journey to mastering DSA.
 Happy coding!